-For reasons unknown, our actual charter was not delivered until later than our dispensation and so the official date thereon is January 23, 1852.
-Thus, we have celebrated this as our anniversary ever since.
+A full year after the first exploratory meeting to create a masonic lodge for the Waco community, our charter arrived on January 23, 1852.
+Thus, it is this date we have celebrated as our anniversary ever since.
 The names signed to our charter are below and those for whom we have information can be clicked so you can learn more about them.

 Lamenton W. Cato(early Harris County Judge)